rails/spring/README.md

 Spring makes extensive use of `Process.fork`, so won't be able to provide a speed up on platforms which don't support forking (Windows, JRuby).

+## Interoperability with other gems

+* FactoryGirl 4.4.1 or newer

 ## Walkthrough

 ### Setup